-I’m in the bed on Saturday morning reading the book when I read this: “The insurance company paid…after a ten-year legal battle, and now that they can afford 24/7 care for John [husband of Andrea], Andrea can relinquish some of her responsibilities.
-‘Started to think it might be nice to use my brain again,’ [Andrea} said….”
+I’m in the bed reading on Saturday morning when I see this: “The insurance company paid…after a ten-year legal battle, and now that they can afford 24/7 care for John [husband of Andrea], Andrea can relinquish some of her responsibilities.
+‘Started to think it might be nice to use my brain again,’ [Andrea] said….”

-And I yelled out loud, “WTF” – plus a lot more strong language.
-I couldn’t handle seeing in print the exact same thoughts my clients express to me day after day.
+And I yelled out loud, “WTF” – plus a lot stronger language.
+It was too much to see in print the exact same thoughts my clients express to me day after day.

 Andrea’s story is that for the 10+ years she’s been (1) caring for her husband who has traumatic brain injuries and is paralyzed, (2) caring for their children, and (3) waging a 10 year battle against an insurance company – she hasn’t been using her brain.
 Seriously, this is so, so wrong.
 Sadly, it is also how many of us talk about our experience of staying at home to care for our families.
 And, even worse, it’s how the know-nothings who run many companies these days think, too.